Cant Stop Art

 Why It Matters

-Mixed media isn't just a technique — it's a philosophy.
+Mixed media isn't just a technique.
+It's a philosophy.
 It says that no single material can fully express an idea.
 By layering different mediums, artists create depth and complexity that a single medium can't achieve alone.

 The Collector's Appeal